-The image above is part of a 100 x 70 cm composition made by three five-year-old children with some unstructured materials.
+The image above is part of a 100 x 70 cm composition made by three five-year-old children with some loose parts.
 How do you think the creation process has developed?
 What was the proposal (if any) and the role of the adult?

-First, we have to consider it was the last of a series of atelier sessions dedicated to unstructured materials.
-This is quite significant, since the need of children, when they meet a new material, is to freely explore it for a long enough time, knowing its potential and limits.
+First of all, consider it was the last of a series of atelier sessions dedicated to these materials.
+This is quite significant, since the first time need children meet a new material, they like to is freely explore it for a long enough time, knowing its potential and limits.
 So it’s better to postpone more specific proposals.
 But let’s start from the beginning.

-I would have liked to offer an experience with unstructured, recycled materials: small pieces of plastic, metal, wood, cardboard, buttons, stoppers, scraps from industrial and artisan processing – all collected in various containers.
-But how to formulate the proposal?
+I would have liked to offer an experience with loose parts – small pieces of plastic, metal, wood, cardboard, buttons, stoppers, scraps from industrial and artisan processing – all collected in various containers.
+But how presenting theml?
 As a completely free exploration?
-I imagined that inebriating wealth and multiplicity became a confusing jumble in a few seconds… How to “contain” children’s activity and leaving wide margins for a personal research at the same time?
+I could imagine that inebriating wealth and multiplicity became a confusing jumble in a few seconds… So how to “contain” children’s activity and stimulate a rich personal research at the same time?

 My solution was a kind of game with a few, simple rules: a small group of children at a time, the materials neatly arranged on a table.
 Every child had a small container which he/she could use to “shop”, putting there the chosen materials.
 On other tables, there were white cardboard bases, where children “played” with their materials.
 Once the game (and the composition on the cardboard) was finished, the children could optionally take a picture of the final composition and gave it a title.
 Then they put all the used materials back into their personal container and divided them in the different respective containers.
 At this point, children could start the process again and again.